Jose Mari Gonzales

-Jose Mari C. Gonzalez or Jose Mari Gonzales (July 26, 1938 – April 16, 2019) was a Filipino actor, executive, matinee idol and politician.
+Jose Mari Gonzales (July 26, 1938 – April 16, 2019) was a Filipino actor, executive, matinee idol and politician.

 Career

-Gonzales entered the movies at the age of 17 in the late 1950s.
+Gonzalez entered the movies at the age of 17 in the late 1950s.
 He appeared in Ulilang Anghel (1958), Tawag Ng Tanghalan (1958), Mga Anghel Sa Lansangan (1959), Handsome (1959) and Baby Face (1959).
 He became a matinee idol in Sampaguita Pictures in movies such as Beatnik (1960) with Susan Roces, Joey, Eddie, Lito (1961) with Eddie Gutiérrez and Lito Legaspi, Operatang Sampay Bakod (1961) with Amalia Fuentes and Dolphy, Tindahan Ni Aling Epang (1961) with Liberty Ilagan, Kaming Mga Talyada (1962) where he played gay roles together with Juancho Gutiérrez, Dindo Fernando and Barbara Pérez among others.

 In the 1960s, he was paired with Liberty Ilagan as a "loveteam" in Sampaguita Pictures movies.
 Larry Santiago Productions continued their team-up in the 1966 picture Dearest One.

-In 1971, Gonzales was elected the first president of the Philippine Association of the Record Industry (PARI).
+In 1971, Gonzalez was elected the first president of the Philippine Association of the Record Industry (PARI).

-Gonzales produced the first single "Enveloped Ideas" of The Dawn in 1987.
+Gonzalez produced the first single "Enveloped Ideas" of The Dawn in 1987.